nlpub/dialogue-latex/README.md

 pandoc -s -f latex -t icml -o dialogue.icml --bibliography=dialogue.bib --filter pandoc-citeproc --csl=splncs.csl dialogue.tex
 ```

-This command will convert your document `dialogue.tex` and bibliography `dialogue.bib` to `dialogue.icml`.
-The `splncs.csl` style will be used for bibliography conversion (provided in the repository).
+This command converts your document `dialogue.tex` and bibliography `dialogue.bib` to `dialogue.icml`.
+The `splncs.csl` style is used for bibliography conversion (provided in the repository).
+Warnings that are related to formulas are OK.

 ## Support